talon-one/talon_go/docs/Campaign.md

 `func (o *Campaign) SetStoresImported(v bool)`

 SetStoresImported gets a reference to the given bool and assigns it to the StoresImported field.

+### GetRevisionFrontendState

+`func (o *Campaign) GetRevisionFrontendState() string`

+GetRevisionFrontendState returns the RevisionFrontendState field if non-nil, zero value otherwise.

+### GetRevisionFrontendStateOk

+`func (o *Campaign) GetRevisionFrontendStateOk() (string, bool)`

+GetRevisionFrontendStateOk returns a tuple with the RevisionFrontendState field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasRevisionFrontendState

+`func (o *Campaign) HasRevisionFrontendState() bool`

+HasRevisionFrontendState returns a boolean if a field has been set.

+### SetRevisionFrontendState

+`func (o *Campaign) SetRevisionFrontendState(v string)`

+SetRevisionFrontendState gets a reference to the given string and assigns it to the RevisionFrontendState field.

 ### GetActiveRevisionId